moq-wg/moq-transport/draft-lcurley-warp.md

 ## CATALOG {#message-catalog}
-The sender advertises an available broadcast and its tracks via the CATALOG message.
+The sender advertises tracks via the CATALOG message.
+The receiver can then SUBSCRIBE to the indiciated tracks by ID.

 The format of the CATALOG message is as follows:

 ~~~
 CATALOG Message {
-  Broadcast URI (b),
   Track Count (i),
   Track Descriptors (..)
 }
 ~~~
 {: #warp-catalog-format title="Warp CATALOG Message"}

-* Broadcast URI:
-A unique identifier {{URI}} for the broadcast within the session.

 * Track Count:
-The number of tracks in the broadcast.
+The number of tracks within the catalog.

 For each track, there is a track descriptor with the format: